-Practicing in both Huntsville and Florence, Dr. Chad Mathey and his team at Back Pain Relief Chiropractic are well-versed in treating musculoskeletal workplace injuries.
+Practicing in Huntsville, Dr. Chad Mathey and his team at Crown Medical Center are well-versed in treating musculoskeletal workplace injuries.
 Knowing what types of injuries qualify for workers’ compensation and who can treat those injuries can both aid in a fast recovery.

 Are you covered?

 In Alabama, most employers with five or more workers are included under the Alabama Workers’ Compensation Act, but the legislation does allow for some exceptions.
 You may not have the right to workers’ compensation benefits if you’re:

 - Working as a domestic servant

 - A casual employee hired temporarily for duties outside the employer’s usual course of business